 The Saint Ann Legacy Grants are responsive grants of up to $10,000 to support the ministries of Catholic sisters in Northeast Ohio as they work to meet the needs of God’s people.
 Ministries of Catholic sisters include those that are sponsored or led by Catholic Sisters or programs at other organizations where Sisters are significantly involved.
 The purpose of these grants is to support the Sisters at work in our region today.

 Consistent with the Foundation’s mission, the Saint Ann Legacy grant gives special attention to ministries reaching out to those most in need, particularly low-income women, children, and youth.
 The program, however, also recognizes the call of women religious to address other areas of need, such as spiritual needs, social justice, or ecology.

-Applicants of the Saint Ann Legacy Program must be ministries of Catholic Sisters, defined to include ministries sponsored by orders or led by Catholic Sisters or organizations where Sisters are significantly involved.
-Applicants must have tax-exempt status as nonprofit organizations, as identified by the Internal Revenue Code and are not made to individuals.
+Applicants must be ministries of women religious, defined to include ministries sponsored by orders or led by women religious or organizations where women religious are significantly involved.
+Applicants must have tax-exempt status as nonprofit organizations, as identified by the Internal Revenue Code.
+Grants are not made to individuals.

 Please note, grant recipients can receive three consecutive Saint Ann Legacy grants and then must take a year off before reapplying.

 Organizations that have previously received grants under this program must submit a report on the activities and funds spent to date as part of their application.
 (If grant funds have not been fully spent by the time of the application, a Final Report also will be required at the end of the grant term).
 During the review process, applicants may receive a site visit from foundation staff, Board members, and/or consultants.
 The site visits will take place between April 17-28, 2017.

 Our grants management system is online.
 To successfully submit an application, please follow the directives listed below:

 o Budget Form